Budgie Dying of Old Age

 If your budgie is old and showing symptoms like being fluffed up, breathing heavily, and shaking, there may not be anything precisely wrong other than old age.

-However, it’s crucial to handle the death of a budgie with care, especially if there are other budgies in the cage.
+However, it’s crucial to handle a budgie’s death with care, especially if there are other budgies in the cage.
 While old age is not a disease, if your budgie displays signs of any medical problem, it should be seen by a vet.
-For more, scroll down.

 Budgie Dying of Old Age